usnistgov/mass/doc/autocal.md

 When you want to calibrate a TES detector using a series of X-ray emission lines of chemical elements or any sharp peaks in a X-ray spectrum, you can use mass.calibration.algorithm.EnergyCalibrationAutocal.

-The most simple way to calibrate is using the `EnergyCalibrationAutocal.autocal` method.
+The most simple way to calibrate (manipulating a `mass.calibration.energy_calibration.EnergyCalibration` object) is using the `EnergyCalibrationAutocal.autocal` method.
 If you supply the name of emission line, it tries to fit data using a corresponding `MultiLorentzianComplexFitter` And if only peak position (number in the eV unit) is given, it uses the `GuassianLineFitter` to fit the data.
 ```python3
 from mass.calibration.energy_calibration import EnergyCalibration
 from mass.calibration.algorithm import EnergyCalibrationAutocal